Zhaopudark/PSComputerManagementZp/README.md

 Another formative rule is that almost all components deal only with existent and accessible paths.
 If a path is nonexistent or not accessible, errors or warnings will be thrown.
 This rule is to avoid unexpected operations and can be seen in almost all components of this module.

-On comments, the `.SYNOPSIS` and the `.DESCRIPTION` may have been used to describe the function's usage and details, with the former being a brief description of key points and the latter being a detailed description with principles and ideas.
-And, the `.SYNOPSIS` may use more normal language than `.DESCRIPTION`.
+In comments, `.SYNOPSIS` and `.DESCRIPTION` may have been used to describe the function's usage and details, with the former being a brief description of key points and the latter being a detailed description with principles and ideas.
+And, `.SYNOPSIS` may use more normal language than `.DESCRIPTION`.